Ghost bat: Behaviour and diet

 Although Macroderma gigas is inactive during daylight hours, they do not hibernate.
 The colony size reduces in the austral winter, increasing when they gather to breed or females form maternity groups.

 They leave the roost several hours after sunset, alone, in pairs, or as small groups.
 Hunting occurs via a 'sit and wait' technique while suspended from a tree or as low surveys over vegetation.
 The large ears allow the bat to hear prey moving on the ground.
 Field observations at Pine Creek using nightscope equipment reported seeing M. gigas suspended from a tree and dropping to catch large locusts detected moving through grass at ten to twenty metres distance.
 They are also able to detect the echolocation signals of the microbats on which they prey.
 The bat has good vision for a microchiropteran, and echolocation is also utilised to directly locate approaching prey.
 They are able to visually locate birds roosting in trees, and budgerigars (Melopsittacus undulatus) are detected by their silhouettes against the evening light.
-The budgie is a favoured food of the bat, which they detect by the flock's chatter while retiring for the night, and these are taken to a perch to be consumed head first; the feet and wing parts are discarded while butchering the bird.
+The budgie is a favoured food of the bat, which they detect by the flock's chatter while retiring for the night, and these are taken to a perch to be consumed head first, with the feet and wing parts eventually being discarded.

 Prey may be taken at or to the ground, where it is enveloped with the wings and killed with bites to the neck.
 The sharp teeth and strong jaws are able to subdue animals as large as the bar-shouldered dove, species Geopelia humeralis, that may weigh as much as 150 grams, although most prey is smaller.
 Bird and mammal remains are most frequently recorded in their scats.
 Once located, an animal is held down via the thumb claws and killed by a single bite to the neck.
-The prey is killed at the ground or in flight, and taken to a perch to be consumed, feeding may be at an overhanging rock or smaller cave for this purpose.
+The prey is killed at the ground or in flight, and taken to a perch to be consumed, at an overhanging rock or smaller cave for this purpose.